 I like to gather all my materials in advance so that I'm not running around trying to find them.
 In fact, during canning season, I have a table that I keep all of my canning supplies on, all in one place, only putting them away when the season is over.
 To can corn you will need:

-- A sharp knife or the American Corn Cutter, which makes removing the corn from the cob a real time saver.
+- A sharp knife or a Corn Cutter, which makes removing the corn from the cob a real time saver.
 I definitely recommend this gadget.
 Your hands can get pretty sore using a knife to take the kernels off the cob.

 - A medium-to large-sized pot of boiling water.